-In short, your brand story is the collection of words you use to describe your organization, images or visuals you use to illustrate it, colors that give it more depth, and even the emotions that your mission makes people feel.
+In short, your brand story is the narrative you use to describe your organization and how it came to be, who you serve and how you serve them, goals for the future, what you stand for, and even the emotions that your mission makes people feel.

-And with so many amazing nonprofits, social enterprises, and mission-driven small businesses out there, knowing how to tell yours in a way that engages others is critical.
-It’s also what sets you apart.
+With so many amazing nonprofits, social enterprises, and mission-driven small businesses out there, conveying your brand story in a way that engages others is critical.

 It’s your story.
 How are you telling it?
 And, to take that one step further, how are people talking about you?
 Are they saying what you want them to?
+Are they able to repeat the most important aspects?
+Are they passionate when they speak about you?
 If not, it’s time to re-examine your brand story.

-As I mentioned above, there are multiple components to your brand story, but for the moment, lets focus on your words.
-The way you explain your mission in conversations, on your websites, on social media, and in any other number of places makes a huge difference.
+As I mentioned above, there are multiple components to your brand story, but for the moment, lets focus on your words, which are part of your brand voice.
+What are you saying when people ask, “So, what do you do?”
+The explanation you give in conversations, on your website, on social media, and in any other number of places makes a huge difference.

 Does it make people want to hear more about you?